-- If it is desired on both sides, the contribution of fathers will always be welcome:
+- If desired on both sides, the contribution of fathers will always be welcome:

-- It can be seen as an opportunity or a privilege, which must be seized and deserved.
+- Fathers can see it as an opportunity or a privilege, which must be seized and deserved.

 - It was a gold mine at the time of uninterrupted growth economy;

-- Today it is a scourge in this era of an economy requiring sustainability.
+- Today it is a real curse in this era requiring a sustainability economy.